boostorg/redis/README.md

 #### Conclusion

 Redis clients have to support automatic pipelining to have competitive performance.
+For updates to this document follow https://github.com/mzimbres/aedis.

 ## Reference